algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 To maintain the **quality** of documents in both the main branch and release versions, we have **established** a set of rules.

 The main branch is protected and only allows changes through pull requests.
 This ensures the branch remains free from unintended modifications.
-Each pull request must be applicationroved by at least two team members.
+Each pull request must be approved by at least two team members.

 #### 4.3.1 Github Commits